 end

--- Assign the loaded value to the player's Attribute
+-- The retrieved value is set as the player's Attribute

 player:SetAttribute(playerData.Name, loadValue)